Quail Estates West

 2851 S. Valley View Blvd., Las Vegas, Nevada 89102

-Quail Estates West is a Tidy, Quiet 55+ Condominium Community with Low Maintenance Living in Sunny Las Vegas, Nevada
+Quail Estates West is a Quiet, Well Kept 55+ Condominium Community with Low Maintenance Living in Sunny Las Vegas, Nevada

 Quail Estates West is a gated 55+ community located on the west side of Las Vegas, Nevada, about seven minutes from the Las Vegas Strip.
-Built in the late-1980s to early-1990s, this tidy, quiet complex sits on two and a half acres and has 269 single story condominiums.
+Built in the late-1980s to early-1990s, this well kept, quiet complex sits on two and a half acres and has 269 single story condominiums.

-Quail Estates West's homes are located in two story, pink/tan stucco buildings with red tile roofs, and each unit has an exterior entrance with a white or black door.
+Quail Estates West's homes are in two story, pink/tan stucco buildings with red tile roofs, and each unit has an exterior entrance with a white or black door.
 Sizes range from approximately 1,035 square feet with two bedrooms and one to two baths to 1,440 square feet with three bedrooms and two to three baths.
 Common interior upgrades include granite counter tops, recessed lighting and stainless steel appliances.
 Each home has a detached, one car garage or a carport, and some units have Strip views.
 Others overlook the grassy common areas that are peppered with tall palm trees and pine trees.
 Dwellings on the first level have a small, fenced patio, and units on the second level have a small balcony.

 Amenities do not rival those found in more polished 55+ developments, but residents enjoy a clubhouse, a spa and an outdoor swimming pool.
 The community is also guarded, giving homeowners a sense of safety and security.